nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Tag Student

-1. Tag a student while all students are being shown
+1. Tag a student while all students are being shown, and no student is being viewed.
    1. Prerequisites: List all students using `list` command.
-Multiple students in the list.
+List must contain at least 1 student.
    2. Test case: `tag 1 t/test` <br>
       Expected: First student's tag(s) is/are now replaced by "test".

-2. _{ more test cases to come …​ }_
+   3. Test case: `tag 1 t/tag1 t/tag2` <br>
+      Expected: First student's tag(s) is/are now replaced by "tag1" and "tag2".
+   4. Test case: `tag 1 t/` <br>
+      Expected: First student's tag(s) is/are now removed.
+   5. Test case: `tag 1 t/!!!!` <br>
+      Expected: First student's tag(s) remain unchanged.
+Error details shown in the status message.
+Result display remain the same.
+   6. Other incorrect tag commands to try:
+      1. `tag t/test` (Missing `INDEX`)
+      2. `tag -1 t/test` (`INDEX` out of bound)
+      3. `tag 1 t/test t/` (Multiple tag entries cannot contain empty tags)
+      4. `tag 1 t/test tag1` (Tags can only contain one word)

+2. Tag a student while all students are being shown, with a student being viewed.
+   1. Prerequisites: List all students using `list` command.
+List must contain at least 1 student.
+View a student using `view 1` command.
+   2. The test cases mirror `Test 1`, with he student being viewed in the result display still being viewed in the same state after execution of the command regardless if the execution of the command is successful or not.
+   To view the changes in `Tag` for the student being viewed in the result display, use `view 1` after the tag command.
 ***

 #### Get Personal Detail